petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-relationships.md

 <!--TASK: Add One to One after it's been implemented-->

 **One to Many**: You can relate one object entry to multiple object entries.
 When selected, a new field is added to entries on the child side of the relationship (i.e., the 'many' side), while a table is added to the 'parent' side (i.e., the 'one' side).
-On the child side, the new field can be added to a [Fields Tab](./designing-object-layouts.md#adding-fields-tabs) in the object's custom layout and relates its entries to a single entry on the parent side of the relationship.
+On the child side, the new field can be added to a [Fields Tab](./designing-object-layouts.md#adding-fields-tabs) in the object's custom layout to relate its entries to an entry on the parent side of the relationship.
 On the parent side, the new table can be added to a [Relationships Tab](./designing-object-layouts.md#adding-relationships-tabs) in the object's custom layout and lists all entries related to the current parent entry.

 **Many to Many**: You can relate multiple object entries with multiple object entries.
 When selected, a new database table is created for both sides of the relationship.
 This table can be added to a [Relationships Tab](./designing-object-layouts.md#adding-relationships-tabs) in the object's custom layout and lists all related entries.